 - unsweetened cocoa powder

-- instant espresso powder
+- fresh espresso, strong coffee or instant espresso powder *

-- heavy cream
+- heavy whipping cream

 - sweetened condensed milk

-- vanilla extract
+- vanilla extract *

-- Irish whiskey such as Jameson
+- Irish whiskey, such as Jameson

-We already know I love making cocktail ingredients like spiced rum and simple syrup from scratch, and this is no different!
+If you’ve ever purchased it, you might be shocked to know how easy it is to make homemade Irish cream liqueur!
+We already know I love making cocktail ingredients like spiced rum and simple syrup from scratch, and this is no different.
 Here’s what to do:

-How to drink Irish cream liqueur
+How to drink Irish cream

 Irish cream cocktails